Comparing combinatorial models of moduli space and their compactifications: Sullivan diagrams and the harmonic compactification

 We organize fat graphs into a category.
 The idea is that when we use fat graphs to construct surfaces, we should be able to pick different lengths for the edges to obtain different conformal classes.
 Furthermore, if the length of an edge goes to zero, we expect the two disks corresponding to the vertices to be glued together.
 This makes sense as long as the edge is not a loop.
 The morphisms in the category of fat graphs encode this relationship between graphs.
 Recall that a tree is a graph whose geometric realization is contractible and a forest is a disjoint union of trees.

-\begin{definition} We define two categories:\begin{itemize} \item The \emph{category of closed fat graphs $\Fat$} is the category with objects isomorphism classes of closed fat graphs and morphisms $[\Gamma]\to[\Gamma/F]$ given by collapses of subforests of $\Gamma$ which do not contain any leaves. \item The \emph{category of admissible fat graphs $\Fatad$} is the full subcategory of $\Fat$ with objects isomorphism classes of admissible fat graphs. \end{itemize} \end{definition}
+\begin{definition} We define two categories:\begin{itemize} \item The \emph{category of closed fat graphs $\Fat$} is the category with objects isomorphism classes of closed fat graphs and morphisms $[\Gamma]\to[\Gamma/F]$ given by collapsing to a point in each tree in a subforest of $\Gamma$ that does not contain any leaves. \item The \emph{category of admissible fat graphs $\Fatad$} is the full subcategory of $\Fat$ with objects isomorphism classes of admissible fat graphs. \end{itemize} \end{definition}

 The composition in $\Fat$ and $\Fatad$ and hence the categories themselves, are well defined.
 The category $\Fat$ was introduced by Godin in \cite{godinunstable} and $\Fatad$ is a slight variation of it introduced by the same author in \cite{godin}.